sonic-net/SONiC/doc/mgmt/gnmi/SONiC_GNOI_Server_Interface_Design.md

   map<string, string> key = 2;        // Map of key (attribute) name to value.
 }
 ```
+* GNMI Get
+Read current DPU firmware.
+If it's equal to target version, then upgrade was successful.

 ### 5.2.
 Upgrade Cable Firmware
 We need the below steps to upgrade cable firmware: